Loss of Control In-flight (LOC-I) remains a major concern throughout the aviation industry.

-Loss Of Control In-flight (LOC-I) is the top aviation safety issue.
-Conventional pilot training using conventional simulators fails to prepare pilots to successfully recover from an Upset, LOC-I, or CFIT situation.
-Other safety of flight issues such as hypoxia, rapid decompression, spatial disorientation, situational awareness, water survival are primarily academic discussions and a sign off in a log book.
-We offer realistic hands on training by placing pilots and crew in authentic training environments.
+The FAA and ICAO have determined that LOC-I (due to upsets) is the number one cause of transport category fatal accidents.
+However, traditional pilot training using conventional simulators fails to prepare pilots to successfully recover from an Upset, LOC-I, or CFIT situation.
+Other safety of flight issues such as hypoxia, rapid decompression, spatial disorientation and situational awareness, and water survival are primarily academic discussions and a sign off in a log book.
+ETC offers realistic hands-on training by placing pilots and crew in authentic flight training environments.